edas/libs/packages/cozy-konnector-libs/docs/cli.md

 the cozy-stack is supposed to be located in http://cozy.tools:8080.
 If this is not your case, just update the COZY_URL field in [./konnector-dev-config.json].

-After that, your konnector is running but should not work since you did not specify any credentials to the target service.
+After that, your connector is running but should not work since you did not specify any credentials to the target service.
 You can do this also in [./konnector-dev-config.json] in the "fields" section.

 The files are saved in the root directory of your cozy by default.